cwonrails/lambda-site-generator/README.md

 The libraries to be installed (Jinja2, MarkupSafe, and Markdown) are ignored in .gitignore.

-### Point the code to your output bucket ###

-In main.py, replace `OUTPUT-BUCKET` with the name of your output bucket.

-### [Optional] Test your application locally ###

-First, upload a Markdown file to your test bucket.
-Then use [SAM Local](https://github.com/awslabs/aws-sam-local) to test your Lambda function before deploying it:

-    sam local generate-event s3 --bucket <TEST-BUCKET> --key <KEY> | sam local invoke "SiteGen"

-`<TEST-BUCKET>` is the name of your test bucket, and `<KEY>` is the name of the Markdown file that you uploaded to the test bucket.
-After running the command, you should find a new `<KEY>.html` file in your output bucket.
-The Markdown should be transformed to HTML.

 ### Package artifacts ###

 When you're done coding and ready to deploy, run the following command, replacing `<TEMPLATE-BUCKET>` with the name of your templates bucket: